-(11) The Customer undertakes to check his wallet address again before sending the order, as the cryptocurrencies can no longer be reversed or sent to another address once the transfer has been made.
+(11) The customer undertakes to check his wallet address again before sending the order, as the cryptocurrencies can no longer be reversed or sent to another address after the transfer has been completed.

-(13) Coinfinity considers both the acquisition of cryptocurrencies by customers against payment and the sale of customer-owned cryptocurrencies to Coinfinity to be completed as soon as the transaction is visible on the network and four confirmations have been received.
+(13) Coinfinity considers both the purchase of cryptocurrencies by customers against payment and the sale of customers' own cryptocurrencies to Coinfinity to be completed as soon as the transaction is visible on the network and four confirmations have been received.
 This does not apply to Bitcoin Lightning transactions.

-(14) The minimum order value or the minimum sale value is EUR 21 or EUR 10 for a purchase via Lightning.
+(14) The minimum order value or minimum sale value is EUR 21 or EUR 10 for a purchase via Lightning.

-(15) The respective transaction fee ("Mining Fee") shall be paid by the Customer for both the sale and the purchase of cryptocurrencies.
+(16) The respective transaction fee (e.g. "Mining Fee") must be paid by the customer for both the sale and purchase of cryptocurrencies.

-(16) The Customer acknowledges that Coinfinity has no influence on the arrival of the confirmations in the network.
+(17) The customer acknowledges that Coinfinity has no influence on the arrival of confirmations in the network.

-(17) The Customer undertakes to use all cryptocurrencies acquired on https://coinfinity.co exclusively for legal purposes and to pay any income or speculation taxes to the competent tax authorities.
+(18) The customer undertakes to use all cryptocurrencies purchased on https://coinfinity.co exclusively for legal purposes and to pay any income or speculation taxes to the competent tax authorities.

-(18) The Customer may only register once and create only one user account.
-If there are any changes to the data entered, the customer undertakes to notify these changes immediately.
+(19) The customer may only register once and only create one user account.
+Should there be any changes to the data entered, the customer undertakes to notify us of these changes immediately.

-(19) The user has no right to a user account with Coinfinity.
-By registering, the User does not obtain any legal claim to use Coinfinity's services.
+(20) The User is not entitled to a user account with Coinfinity.
+By registering, the user does not receive any legal claim to use the services of Coinfinity.
 Coinfinity reserves the right not to register users without giving reasons and/or to delete and/or block existing users.
-Any claims of the user resulting from this are excluded.
+Any claims of the user arising from this are excluded.

-(20) The Customer may open a User Account exclusively in its own name.
-The purchase and sale of cryptocurrencies may also be carried out exclusively in the Customer's own name.
-It is not permitted to act as a trustee or intermediary of any kind for third parties with his user account or granting third parties access to his user account with Coinfinity is not permitted.
-In particular, the Customer is prohibited from buying or selling cryptocurrencies on behalf of third parties or transferring funds or cryptocurrencies to third parties via Coinfinity's Services.
+(21) The customer may only open a user account in his own name.
+The purchase and sale of cryptocurrencies may also be carried out exclusively in the customer's own name.
+It is not permitted to act as a trustee or intermediary of any kind for third parties with his user account or to grant third parties access to his user account with Coinfinity.
+In particular, the customer is prohibited from buying or selling cryptocurrencies on behalf of third parties or transferring funds or cryptocurrencies to third parties via Coinfinity's services.

-(1) In addition to the statutory warranty rules, Coinfinity warrants that the cryptocurrencies purchased by the Customer will be sent to the wallet address specified by the Customer and that the cryptocurrencies are not encumbered with the rights of third parties.
-Conversely, the Customer warrants that the cryptocurrencies purchased from Coinfinity will be sent to the wallet address specified by Coinfinity as well as that the cryptocurrencies are not encumbered with the rights of third parties.
+(1) In addition to the statutory warranty rules, Coinfinity warrants that the cryptocurrencies purchased by the customer will be sent to the wallet address provided by the customer and that the cryptocurrencies are not encumbered with the rights of third parties.
+Conversely, the customer warrants that the cryptocurrencies purchased from Coinfinity will be sent to the wallet address specified by Coinfinity and that the cryptocurrencies are not encumbered with the rights of third parties.

-(2) The Parties are aware that due to the architecture of the networks of various cryptocurrencies, there are risks that may result in transactions not being executed or being executed incorrectly.
-Accordingly, it is agreed that the party in whose sphere of disposal the cryptocurrencies were last located shall bear the risk of loss.
-"Sphere of disposal" in this context means the ability of a party to actually dispose of cryptocurrencies by means of a wallet and to carry out transactions.
-If a loss of cryptocurrencies is attributable to the incorrect specification of the Wallet address by a party, the same shall be attributed to its own sphere of risk.
-The Customer acknowledges that transactions are irreversible.
-If Coinfinity sends any amount of cryptocurrencies to a wallet address incorrectly provided by the Customer, neither Coinfinity nor the Customer will be able to retrieve that amount of cryptocurrencies.
+(2) The parties are aware that due to the architecture of the networks of various cryptocurrencies, there are risks that may result in transactions not being carried out or being carried out incorrectly.
+Accordingly, it is agreed that the party in whose sphere of control the cryptocurrencies were last located shall bear the risk of loss.
+"Sphere of control" means the ability of a party to actually dispose of cryptocurrencies and carry out transactions using a wallet.
+If a loss of cryptocurrencies is attributable to the incorrect specification of the wallet address by a party, the same shall be attributed to its own sphere of risk.
+The customer acknowledges that transactions are irreversible.
+If Coinfinity sends any amount of cryptocurrencies to a wallet address incorrectly provided by the customer, neither Coinfinity nor the customer will be able to retrieve that amount of cryptocurrencies.

-§ 6 Right of Withdrawal (Right of Cancellation)
+§ 6 Right of withdrawal (right of revocation)

-(1) The liability of Coinfinity is excluded, unless a damage was caused intentionally or grossly negligent by Coinfinity or a third party attributable to it.
-This does not apply to injuries to the life or health of a person.
-Coinfinity's liability, with the exception of loss of data that Coinfinity could not have prevented under any circumstances, is excluded to the extent permitted by law.
+(1) Coinfinity's liability is excluded, unless damage was caused intentionally or through gross negligence by Coinfinity or a third party attributable to it.
+This does not apply to injury to life or health of a person.
+Coinfinity's liability, with the exception of data loss that Coinfinity could not have prevented under any circumstances, is excluded to the extent permitted by law.
 This applies, for example, to damage caused by force majeure, unforeseeable events, in particular network disruptions, computer failures or criminal activities by third parties.
-The exclusion of liability does not apply if Coinfinity caused the damage by slight negligence.
-Coinfinity is therefore liable for damages caused by slight negligence, unless objectively justified exceptions are made below in § 7 para 2 to 3 of these GTC.
+The exclusion of liability does not apply if Coinfinity has caused the damage through slight negligence.
+Coinfinity is therefore liable for slight negligence of damage caused by it, unless objectively justified exceptions are made below in § 7 para.
+2 to 3 of these GTC.

 (2) Coinfinity strives for a trouble-free and permanently upright operation of the Website.
 Information on the Website of Coinfinity is partly provided by third parties.
 Coinfinity carefully checks the data provided, but due to technical circumstances and for data generated outside the sphere of influence of Coinfinity, Coinfinity cannot guarantee or warrant that the services offered on the Website meet the requirements of the customers, are uninterrupted, timely, secure or error-free.
 The services offered are operated with the utmost care, reliability and availability.
 However, as mentioned, it is not possible for technical reasons that these services are accessible without interruption, that the desired connections can always be established or that stored data is preserved under all circumstances.
 Therefore, Coinfinity does not assume any liability for material damage caused, for example, due to system failures, faulty, delayed, manipulated or abusive data transmission, unless Coinfinity has acted intentionally or with gross negligence.
 This does not apply to injuries to the life or health of a person.
 The customer is also aware that a complete and uninterrupted availability is generally not technically feasible.